CaroShaf/Election_Analysis/README.md

 ## Overview of Election Audit (by county)
 After looking at the data by county in Excel, it seemed like Tom and the Colorado Board of Elections would benefit from integrating an analysis on the county level into the election analysis already provided.
 Ability to output the election results to a data file in text format was also added.
-(This output can be seen in a screen shot here:https://github.com/CaroShaf/Election_Analysis/blob/main/Resources/textfileoutput.png ; as well as the output through the terminal here:    The addition of conditional loops and file writing statements allowed these additional features of the project.
+(This output can be seen in a screen shot here: https://github.com/CaroShaf/Election_Analysis/blob/main/Resources/textfileoutput.png ; as well as the output through the terminal here: https://github.com/CaroShaf/Election_Analysis/blob/main/Resources/terminalprintscreen.png ) The addition of conditional loops and file writing statementsallowed these additional features of the project.

 ## Election Audit Results (by county)
 From our previous analysis, we know that 369,711 votes in total were cast in this precinct in three counties for three different candidates.